MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2111-release-notes.md

 ## New cmdlets

 <!-- - [<cmdlet>](/powershell/module/configurationmanager/): -->
-- Get-CMDeploymentTypeRequirement<!-- ](/powershell/module/configurationmanager/Get-CMDeploymentTypeRequirement) -->: Use this cmdlet to get the requirement rules for the specified deployment type.
+- [Get-CMDeploymentTypeRequirement](/powershell/module/configurationmanager/Get-CMDeploymentTypeRequirement): Use this cmdlet to get the requirement rules for the specified deployment type.
 You can use the returned object to add the same rules to another deployment type.

 - Remove-CMSoftwareUpdateFromPackage<!-- ](/powershell/module/configurationmanager/Remove-CMSoftwareUpdateFromPackage) -->: Use this cmdlet to remove the specified software update from a package.